TheAgilityCollective/DNA/_docs/why-this-works.md

 Why this model works
 =============================

-After years of experimenting, several organisations like Crisp have experimented and evolved a model that works really well for us!
-It works for a number of reasons.
+After years of experimenting, several organisations like Crisp have developed and evolved a operational model that works really well for us! ...and it works for a number of reasons.
 - First, adopting something like this fits our lean thinking and brand.
-Much like developers, forking code on github, we can for our operating model.
+Much like developers, forking code on github, we can do it for our own DNA.
-- We can learn and build on the experience of others.
-This allows us to quickly build a business which has focus on important things ...like customers! rather than focusing all our energy servicing internal needs.
+- This allows us to learn and build on the experience of others and to quickly build a business which has focus on important things ...like servicing customers! rather than focusing much of our energy servicing internal needs.
-- Building a sucessful operational, required for growth, is a huge overhead and can take years to get right.
-Failure to get it right is probably the reason many startup bussinesses fail quickly.
+- Building a sucessful operational model is a huge overhead and can take years to get right.
+Failure to get it right is probably the main reason many startup bussinesses fail quickly.

 Here is Crisps discription of why this works [cause-effect diagram](http://blog.crisp.se/2009/09/29/henrikkniberg/1254176460000):